sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Graphics/SGX/Build_Guide.rst

 The latest branch has the most bug-fixes and has the widest general compatibility in modern applications.
-This is ``1.17.4948957/mesa/k6.1``, and despite the mention of kernel 6.1 it is also interoperable with kernel 6.6.
+This is ``1.17.4948957/mesa/k6.1``, and despite the mention of kernel 6.1 it is also interoperable with kernel 6.6 and 6.12.

 The :file:`INSTALL` file gives a brief overview of how to build and install the module.
 This gives you the common variables, but it does omit some of the more